maunium/mau.fi/blog/posts/2024-10-16-mautrix-release.md

 As mentioned in my [first post], I'm working on a high-level client framework to build a new web client and to replace the internals of gomuks.
 Back when I wrote that, Element Web was using 2-3 GB of ram.
-Now, it uses 3-6 GB and freezes completely several times a day.
+Now, it uses 3-6 GB and freezes completely several times a day, so making a replacement has become more urgent.

 [first post]: https://mau.fi/blog/2024-h1-mautrix-updates/#high-level-client-framework